This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 I learned this the hard way when testing the recipe when I baked a couple of batches for a few minutes longer than what was needed, so be sure to keep an eye on them as they come close to the end of their baking time.

-Once the muffins are done, remove them from the oven and then place each of them n a cooling rack.
+Once the muffins are done, remove the pan from the oven and carefully transfer each of them to a cooling rack.

-You'll then have 12 of the most delicious gluten free lemon poppy seed muffins waiting to be devoured.
+You now have 12 of the most delicious lemon poppy seed muffins waiting to be devoured!

 What's the Texture Like?

 These vegan lemon poppyseed muffins are soft, fluffy, light, moist, and perfect.
-Have a look below to get a visual of what they look like inside.
+Have a look above to get a visual of what they look like inside.

 And when you bite into one, you'll get a burst of bright lemon flavour, thanks to the fresh lemon juice and the lemon zest, and you'll also get little pops of crunch from the poppy seeds.